 Individual investor focused upon a limited number of diversified stocks.
 Seeks stocks selling below fair value; favors dividend growth.
 Advocates fundamental investment analysis, supplemented by the technical charts.
 Options strategies primarily employed to generate additional income or hedge risk.

 I am the Contributor Success Strategist for Seeking Alpha Marketplace, helping authors to succeed in growing their services through a focus on marketing and content strategy.
 I originally joined Seeking Alpha as a Senior Editor in June 2012, and left to pursue other opportunities in late 2016.
 During my initial tenure at SA, I managed the Dividends, Income & Retirement and Expert Insight platforms.
 D&I focuses on income investment strategies and dividend investment-focused content for investors from the accumulation stage to retirement.
 The purpose of Expert Insight is to expand and elevate the quality of Seeking Alpha's content by including articles from an industry insider's point of view, designed to help investors make more informed decisions as they consider specific sectors and trends within those sectors for their investing strategies, e.g., utilities or technology.
 Expert Insight articles offer more of a macro, 30,000-foot-view that goes beyond investment analysis or stock recommendations.
 I also curated the Dividends & Income Digest, a bi-weekly publication that takes a look at a question that is compelling and relevant to the community, showcases the responses of DI thought leaders, and serves as a round-up of top DI articles.
 I have a particular interest in retirement-related content, particularly with regard to using a dividend strategy to create a steady income stream for those golden years.

-I am a Civil Engineer, who is married with three kids under the age of 5.
+I am a Civil Engineer, who is married with three kids under the age of 6.
 In early 2013 I took a more active role in managing my IRA for retirement and decided to publicly share my experiences in building the portfolio.
 My hope is to provide a positive example for other young do-it-yourself investors as they save for retirement on a limited budget.

 My interest in investing mostly began in 2005 when I started up an investment club with a few friends from college and has accelerated as I've been reading and learning along the way.
 Since then, investing and the stock market has become a passion and favorite hobby and I've enjoyed writing about stocks and sharing ideas I have here on Seeking Alpha.